-In Table 7, we observe significant heterogeneity in follow-up adoption along two behavioral dimensions: reciprocity and risk aversion.
+In Table 6, we observe significant heterogeneity in follow-up adoption along two behavioral dimensions: reciprocity and risk aversion.
 Consistent with our results on adoption in 2019 (see Table B.1), we find that the treatment effect is larger among highly-reciprocal farmers, but the effect is not statistically significant.
 It may be that reciprocity continues to play a role, or simply that past experience is higher among these farmers leading to higher adoption in the current season.
 Similarly, we see in 2019 that highly risk-loving farmers are less affected by the treatment, and more likely to adopt in absence of the treatment.
-This pattern carries through to 2021, which again may be driven either by a increased likelihood of past experience or ongoing increased appetite for risky agricultural investments.
+This pattern carries through to 2021, albeit relatively more strongly.
+It may be that past experience via the treatment enables more risk-averse farmers to invest in quality upgrading.